Edited video of the concert

 New!
 Watch edited video of the concert! →

 What a way to close our season: the amazing Pamela Z will return to perform a program of solo works for voice, real-time electronic processing, sampled sounds, wireless gesture controllers, and interactive video.

 To watch Pamela Z create a complex soundscape with entrancing imagery right before your eyes is a treat New Music New College has offered before, but not for eight years.
-Come to our improvised Club Sudakoff and immerse yourself in her creative genius.
+Come to Sainer and immerse yourself in her creative genius.

 Pamela Z performing in Club Sudakoff in 2015